 We’re with you.
 But here’s the thing – the first step to having a better summer is to understand that it’s okay to struggle.
 You don’t have to keep up with everyone else.
 You can make your own rules for summer.
 And we’ll make them with you.

-Here are ten little life hacks that you can use to design a summer experience that is as easy breezy as you’ve always wanted it to be:
+Here are seven little life hacks that you can use to design a summer experience that is as easy breezy as you’ve always wanted it to be:

 1. Start with a gratitude attitude.